Short Tandem Repeats: Variation, Evolution and Cancer

 Adaptation of orang-utans to changing environments

 For my post-doc, I acquired a funding to work on orang-utan genomics.
 Orangutans are the least studied great ape species, yet they present possibly the greatest phenotypic variation in terms of brain size and cognitive skills.
 They are also exposed to highly varying environmental conditions making them ideal to understand genomic signature of phenotypic variation and adaptation.
 I studied both single nucleotide variants and short tandem repeat variants to trace this signature.
-Those two papers are soon to be out.
-Meanwhile, you can find our latest paper on a new and highly endangered orangutan species here.
+You can also check out our paper on a new and highly endangered orangutan species here.
 I also worked on selective pressures on marine mammals, which should be published soon, as well.

 Undergrad: Evolution of Genetic Codes, modelling of biochemical pathways, protein interaction site prediction